Ashish21CBT/ethereum-beg/README.md

-# IGT Token (Example)
+# ETH Beginner Project

-IGT Token is a simple ERC-20 compatible token contract implemented in Solidity.
+My Token is a simple ERC-20 compatible token contract implemented in Solidity.
 It allows users to mint and burn tokens, and provides basic information about the token.

 ## Table of Contents